MillerRabin/intention-storage/readme.md

 * The volume control indicates that water is not received and informs your smartphone there is no water.
 With approval it can place an order for the water from you or a water service company.

 We can create a more **fail safe** process.
+In the Intention Network all important nodes or transport can be doubled or tripled without any problems.

-There is another tea pot in your home.
+Let's we add another tea pot in your home.

 * The first one can't boil the water and Intention Network will search for other options.
 * The secondary tea pot accepts the intention and boils water.